lifa88/pyli/README.md

 # pyli
 pythoner of big data in china

->use vscode to edit python, very funny, isn't it?
+> use vscode to edit python, very funny, isn't it?
+> 好东西。